samueljaval/weather-prediction/README.md

 # weather-prediction

-### Note : Every `.pynb` file is thoroughly commented to Helo the reader understand the thought process.
+### Note : Every `.pynb` file is thoroughly commented to help the reader understand the thought process.

 This project was made for the Scientific Computing Class (COMP260) at Wesleyan University.